 If you work directly with infants, young children, and their families and want to deepen your reflective practice and direct service skills, this 6 month training is for you.

-We have slots available for our January-June cohort.
-Please plan to schedule a pre-training phone call with Megan Smith to discuss the details and how the training might support you in your scope of work.
+We have slots available for our upcoming cohort.
+Please plan to schedule a pre-training phone call with your trainers to discuss the details and how the training might best support you in your scope of work.

-South Carolina Infant Mental Health Association's Study Group is a professional development opportunity open to all SCIMHA members.
+South Carolina Infant Mental Health Association's RS Study Group is a professional development opportunity open to all SCIMHA members, and is a best fit for current Supervisors interested in growing their Reflective Supervision capacity.

 SCIMHA's study group is an interactive experience that works best when all attendees actively participate.
 We will join together in a reflective space and will focus on how our work and life experiences relate to the information shared in the professional development offering.